pecheylauren02/travel-tracker/README.md

 - Adherence to pure Python and Jupyter Notebook constraints, which limited advanced structural refactoring options.
 - Focus on functionality and user experience within the scope of the project.

-These issues can be addressed in future iterations by incorporating modular design patterns, object-oriented programming, or external libraries, which were beyond the current project's scope.

 ### Flake8
 **Flake8** was used to check the Python code for compliance with style guides and to detect any errors or inconsistencies in the code structure.
 No errors remain in the code.